 5. Cardio

 That is just a higher percentage of a smaller number.
 Just think about it.
-The activity of the lowest intensity is laying on the couch, which means that calories that you are burning while just laying on the couch come primarily from fat.
+The activity of the lowest intensity is lying on the couch, which means that the calories you burn while lying on the couch come primarily from fat.

 But since you are in total burning such a small number of calories, it’s highly unlikely that you can call this an efficient method for burning fat.